Scripture: Matthew 28:16-20 [alternate readings: Luke 24:46-53, John 16:16-20]

 Meditation: Why did Jesus leave his disciples forty days after his resurrection?
 Forty is a significant number in the scriptures.
 Moses went to the mountain to seek the face of God for forty days in prayer and fasting.
 The people of Israel were in the wilderness for forty years in preparation for their entry into the promised land.
 Elijah fasted for forty days as he journeyed in the wilderness to the mountain of God.
 For forty days after his resurrection Jesus appeared numerous times to his disciples to assure them that he had risen indeed and to prepare them for the task of carrying on the work which he began during his earthy ministry.

-Jesus' departure and ascension was both an end and a beginning for his disciples.
+Jesus' departure and ascension into heaven was both an end and a beginning for his disciples.
 While it was the end of Jesus' physical presence with his beloved disciples, it marked the beginning of Jesus' presence with them in a new way.
-Jesus promised that he would be with them always to the end of time (Matthew 28:20).
-Now as the glorified and risen Lord and Savior, ascended to the right hand of the Father in heaven, Jesus promised to send them the Holy Spirit who would anoint them with power on the Feast of Pentecost, just as Jesus was anointed for his ministry at the River Jordan.
-When the Lord Jesus departed physically from the apostles, they were not left in sorrow or grief.
-Instead, they were filled with joy and with great anticipation for the coming of the Holy Spirit.
+Jesus promised that he would be with them always to the end of time.
+He assured them of his power - a power which overcame sin and death.
+Now as the glorified and risen Lord and Savior, ascended to the right hand of the Father in heaven, Jesus promised to give them the power of his Holy Spirit, which we see fulfilled ten days later on the Feast of Pentecost (Luke 24:49 and Acts 2:1-4).
+When the Lord Jesus departed physically from the apostles, they were not left alone or powerless.
+Jesus assured them of his presence and the power of the Holy Spirit.

 1 Clap your hands, all peoples!
 Shout to God with loud songs of joy!

-2 For the LORD, the Most High, is awesome, a great king over all the earth.
+2 For the LORD, the Most High, is terrible, a great king over all the earth.

 3 He subdued peoples under us, and nations under our feet.